Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

     - image: /img/bottom-right.jpg
       text: >
-        CONFIDENTIALITY AND DATA PROTECTION POLICY  The Centre’s Data Privacy Statement in full is available on request by emailing westbridgfordadvicecentre@gmail.com
+        DATA PROTECTION POLICY:  The Centre’s Data Privacy Statement in full is available on request by emailing westbridgfordadvicecentre@gmail.com

-        Our documents and records are held in accordance with the Data protection Act 1998 and the General Data Protection Regulation of 2018.
+        Our documents and records are held in accordance with the Data Protection Act 1998 and the General Data Protection Regulation of 2018.
   heading: Organisation
   description: The West Bridgford Advice Centre has provided a valuable and
     accessible source of support for local people through its Wednesday morning ‘open door’ service since 1992 and is run by volunteers in accordance with its Constitution.
 main:
-  heading: Testimonials
+  heading: History and Testimonials
-  description: "Feedback from some of our clients:"
+  description: The West Bridgford Advice Centre has provided a valuable and
+    accessible source of support for local people through its Wednesday morning ‘open door’ service since 1992 and is run by volunteers in accordance with its Constitution.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/top-right.jpg